etna-alternance/quixote-doc/Writing_your_first_script.md

 The scripts must specify the three following things:

 - How the job's environment should be configured (installed applications, dependencies, ...)
-- How the job should fetch the data to analyze.
+- How the job should fetch the data to inspect.
+- How the job should inspect the data